Radio pulses from ultra-high energy atmospheric showers as the superposition of Askaryan and geomagnetic mechanisms: Results

 It is important to stress that the geometries for which the differences between model and simulation are more sizeable, represent only a small fraction of the detectable showers.
 The reason for this is that the electric field induced in these showers typically has a small contribution from the geomagnetic emission mechanism, and as a consequence these showers are less likely to trigger an actual array of antennas.
-An exception is the case of almost vertical showers, which develop much closer to the antennas and can probably still be detected despite the small radio emission.
-However, the solid angle for detection of vertical showers is also very small.
-Furthermore, the larger differences between model and simulation tend to occur in regions where there is a strong destructive interference between both emission mechanisms, and thus even smaller net electric fields, which may be comparable to the noise floor, falling below the detection threshold of actual experiments.
+Nearly vertical showers develop much closer to the antennas and can still induce triggers in such situations despite the small radio emission, but the solid angle fraction for such showers is small.
+Furthermore, the largest differences between model and simulation tend to occur in regions where there is a strong destructive interference between both emission mechanisms, therefore the net electric fields are highly suppressed and less likely to be detected.